Tebs-Lab/python-and-sql-series/03-python-and-sql/05-exercise-ETL.md

 # ETL Exercise

 Perform a simulated ETL of the NYC housing data.
-Use your previously completed EDA of the data to decide how to transform the data.
-However, you should at minimum:
+Spend some time performing an exploratory data analysis of the data to decide how to transform the data.
+Then, at minimum, you should at minimum:

 1. Create one new column based on values in one or more other columns.
 2. Drop some rows.
 Missing values are good candidates, so are outliers!